domdit/Alambi/README.md

   <img src="https://github.com/domdit/myalambi/blob/master/static/logo.png?raw=true" align="center" height="218" width="548">
 </p>

 Alambi is a blogging engine made with the Python micro-framework Flask.
 The motivation behind this project was to create a simple to implement blogging engine for those who need a fast and elegant solution, while also allowing for complete customization and integration into an already established web application.
-There is absolutely no coding necessary (although encouraged) as Alambi works fresh out of the box.
+There is absolutely no coding necessary (although encouraged) as Alambi w orks fresh out of the box (minor configuration required (: ).

 **Project Site** [alambi-blog.com](http://www.alambi-blog.com)